EvoLib/evo-lib/examples/01_basic_usage/README.md

 > What matters is the overall pattern: population statistics are printed generation by generation,
 > and fitness values should gradually improve as evolution progresses.

+- `01_getting_started.py`:
-- `01_getting_started.py`: shows the basic structure of a population loaded from a YAML config.
+  Minimal example - load a population from a YAML config and print its status.
     ```
     $ python 01_getting_started.py
     Population: Gen:   0 Fit: 0.00000000